Sedative-Hypnotics Addiction Signs & Symptoms: A Wake-Up Call

 All sedative-hypnotics increase the risk of developing a mental disorder.
 People report hallucinations, anxiety, restlessness and memory loss.
 In fact, the suicidal rates and the levels of depression are the highest among people addicted to sedatives.

 Last but not least, sedative-hypnotics addiction leads to risks for the people around the users.
 Operating machinery while intoxicated, sleep-driving and aggressive behavior leads to accidents, assaults, and crime.
 The benzo Rohypnol is also known as a date-rape drug.

 Using sedatives during pregnancy can lead to congenital disabilities, behavioral problems, and withdrawal in the baby.

-How to tell if your loved one is addicted to sedative-hypnotics and needs help?
+How to tell if A loved one is addicted to sedative-hypnotics and needs help?

-Many emotional, behavioral and cognitive changes can indicate that someone you love is addicted to sedatives.
-Anxiety and confusion are some of the side effects that can help you spot an addiction.
+Many emotional, behavioral and cognitive changes can indicate that a loved one is addicted to sedatives.
+Anxiety and confusion are some of the side effects that can help to spot an addiction.
 In addition, slurred speech, memory loss, and unsteady posture are also signs of a drug problem.
 Sometimes neglected appearance or suspicious bottles and prescriptions can also mean a dependency.

 - Thinks constantly about taking sedative-hypnotics

 - Experiences problems with his or her social communication, work and finances